Sasidhart97/Data-Science-1/Readme.md

 ## In this project tried to analyze airbnb data to understand pricing, toursit and booking pattern in Seattle city

-## Dataset can be downloaded from here - https://www.kaggle.com/airbnb/seattle
+## Dataset can be downloaded from here - "airbnb_data.zip" file

 ## Required libraries are
 #### Numpy